How to have productive research questions

 2. That being acknowledged, is it possible to devise some beginning research questions and to do this in a productive way?
 The view underpinning this ‘How To…’ is that it is.

-3. In general, the research questions that are formulated consist of lists of things that the researcher wants to know, but with these questions, if not entirely separate from each other, then still not cumulative nor fully integrated.
+3. In general, the research questions that are formulated consist of lists of things that the researcher wants to know, but with these more formal kinds of research questions, if not entirely separate from each other, then still not cumulative nor fully integrated.
 This is not because the people concerned have a bad piece of research on hand, but that this exercise is often carried out in a mechanistic ‘if I really have to’ kind of way, to fulfil formal requirements from supervisors and Graduate Schools or from mentors, rather than being used as a way of sorting out some important things in a way that will be productive.

 4. However, it is possible, even at the start of a research project, to devise set of interlocking questions or areas of work which taken together will help achieve the desired goal of the research.
 Devising this involves thinking through what the goal is – what the researcher wants to know when the research is completed – and then formulating a set of aims which when achieved will mean that the goal has been realised.
 An example will help convey what is meant here.